Richard Rathbone

-Richard Rathbone (2 December 1788 – 10 November 1860) was a member of the noted Rathbone family of Liverpool in England.
+Richard Rathbone (2 December 1788 – 10 November 1860) was a merchant and member of the noted Rathbone family of Liverpool in England.

 Life

 Rathbone was the second son of William Rathbone IV.
 Richard was a commission merchant, setting up in partnership with his brother, William Rathbone V in 1809.

 On 8 April 1817 Rathbone married his half-cousin, the illustrator and writer, Hannah Mary (5 July 1798 – 26 March 1878), daughter of Joseph Reynolds of Ketley, Shropshire, and granddaughter of Richard Reynolds.
 Richard devoted a lot of his time to the family business, which concerned his wife.

 He retired in 1835.
 As a committed opponent of the slave trade, he published in 1836 Letter to the President of the Liverpool Anti-Slavery Society.

-Rathbone attended the 1840 anti-slavery convention in London and he was included in the painting which is now in the National Portrait Gallery in London.
+Rathbone attended the 1840 anti-slavery convention in London and was included in the painting which is now in the National Portrait Gallery in London.

-Rathbone and his wife six children:
+Rathbone and his wife had six children: